The nature and type of technology office equipment needed by California small businesses have changed over the last several years.

-Many small companies used to need a 19” rack to hold a half dozen or more servers.
-As business applications continue their shift to cloud-based offerings, many businesses only require a fraction of the number of servers they once had.
+Many small companies used to need a 19″ rack to hold a half dozen or more servers.
+However, as business applications continue their shift to cloud-based offerings, many businesses only require a fraction of the number of servers they once had.

-Partly because of this shift, the staple office equipment items that all small businesses need has also shifted.
+Partly because of this shift, the staple office equipment items that all small businesses need have also shifted.
+Home office needs have changed too.
 Here are ten types of equipment that small businesses now need.

 1. An Internet Modem

-The word “modem” is actually a misnomer, as it’s a carryover from the days of when a digital signal needed to be modulated to be sent over an analog phone line and then demodulated on the receiving end.
+The word “modem” is a misnomer, as it’s a carryover from when a digital signal needed to be modulated to be sent over an analog phone line and then demodulated on the receiving end.

 Nonetheless, the interface between an Internet Service Provider (ISP) and an office network is something that every business needs.

 An internet modem can either be leased from an ISP or purchased online.
 There are pros and cons to each.
-It’s more economical to purchase instead of lease.
-However, ISPs will typically not offer support for a third party device.
+It’s more economical to buy instead of lease.
+However, ISPs will typically not offer support for a third-party device.

 2. A Router

-The router is a small but important piece of office equipment that sits between an internet modem and the office network.
+The router is a small but essential piece of office equipment that sits between an internet modem and the office network.
 Sometimes an internet modem can double as a router.
-However, a standalone router provides a number of benefits.
+However, a standalone router provides several benefits.

 A router can assign an individual IP address to each device on a network.
 For functions such as shared printing and scanning, this is essential.

-A router can be used to set up a virtual private network (VPN), which makes it possible for those with the right permissions to securely connect to network devices from home or while traveling.
+A router can be used to set up a virtual private network (VPN), making it possible for those with the right permissions to securely connect to network devices from home or while traveling.

-For companies that have a hosted VoIP phone system, a router can prioritize voice traffic over other traffic so that phone calls are as clear as possible.
+For companies with a hosted VoIP phone system, a router can prioritize voice traffic over other traffic so that phone call audio is as clear as possible.

-A router can also be a device that provides Wi-Fi access to a part of or to all of an office, depending on the size of the office.
+A router can also be a device that provides Wi-Fi access to a part or all of an office, depending on the size of the office.